Pursuant to ABA Standard 310 “Determination of Credit Hours for Coursework,” the Charleston School of Law faculty has adopted the below policy:

 a.
 Not less than 750 minutes (12.5 hours) of in-class or direct faculty instruction:

 i.
-Time devoted to taking a required final examination of an appropriate length for a required course may count towards the in-class time required for the course.
+Time devoted to taking a required final examination of an appropriate length for a particular course may count towards the in-class time required for that course.

 b.
 At least 30 hours (1800 minutes) of out-of-class student work:

 i.
-Time devoted to studying for a required final examination of an appropriate length for a required course may count towards the out-of-class time required for the course.
+Time devoted to studying for a required final examination of an appropriate length for a particular course may count towards the out-of-class time required for that course.

 2. Externships and other academic work leading to the award of credit hours must include at least an equivalent amount of work as in section 1 above.